1997–98 New York Rangers season

 The 1997–98 New York Rangers season was the franchise's 72nd season.
-The Rangers posted a 25–39–18 record in the regular season and finished in fifth place in the Atlantic Division.
+The Rangers posted a 25–39–18 regular season record, finishing in fifth place in the Atlantic Division.
 New York missed the Stanley Cup playoffs for the first time since the 1992–93 season.

-The Rangers fired head coach Colin Campbell during the season and replaced him with former Edmonton Oilers Stanley Cup-winning coach John Muckler.
-This was also the first season since the 1990–91 campaign that the Rangers did not have Mark Messier; after a contentious negotiating period, the Rangers elected not to re-sign Messier and he instead joined the Vancouver Canucks.
+The Rangers fired head coach Colin Campbell mid-season and replaced him with former Edmonton Oilers Stanley Cup-winning coach John Muckler.
+This was also the first season since the 1990–91 season that the Rangers did not have Mark Messier; after a contentious negotiating period, the Rangers elected not to re-sign Messier and he instead joined the Vancouver Canucks.

 Regular season

 The Rangers were the only team in the league not to score a short-handed goal.